Petrified Forest National Park: Fossils

 During the Late Triassic, downed trees accumulating in river channels in what became the park were buried periodically by sediment containing volcanic ash.
 Groundwater dissolved silica (silicon dioxide) from the ash and carried it into the logs, where it formed quartz crystals that gradually replaced the organic matter.
 Traces of iron oxide and other substances combined with the silica to create varied colors in the petrified wood.

 In Petrified Forest National Park, most of the logs in the park retained their original external form during petrification but lost their internal structure.
 However, a small fraction of the logs and most of the park's petrified animal bones have cells and other spaces that are mineral-filled but still retain much of their original organic structure.
 With these permineralized fossils, it is possible to study the cellular make-up of the original organisms with the aid of a microscope.
 Other organic matter—typically leaves, seeds, pine-cones, pollen grains, spores, small stems, and fish, insect, and animal remains—have been preserved in the park as compression fossils, flattened by the weight of the sediments above until only a thin film remains in the rock.

-Much of the park’s petrified wood is from Araucarioxylon arizonicum, an extinct conifer tree, while some found in the northern part of the park is from Woodworthia arizonica and Schilderia adamanica trees.
+Much of the park's petrified wood is from Araucarioxylon arizonicum, an extinct conifer tree, while some found in the northern part of the park is from Woodworthia arizonica and Schilderia adamanica trees.
 At least nine species of fossil trees from the park have been identified; all are extinct.
 The park has many other kinds of fossils besides trees.
 The Chinle, considered to be one of the richest Late Triassic fossil-plant deposits in the world, contains more than 200 fossil plant taxa.
 Plant groups represented in the park include lycophytes, ferns, cycads, conifers, ginkgoes, as well as unclassified forms.
 The park has also produced one of the most diverse assemblages of fossil vertebrates from the Late Triassic.
 Among the groups represented are early theropod dinosaurs, crocodile-line archosaurs, temnospondyl amphibians, lissamphibians, non-archosauromorph diapsids, and other dinosauromorphs and archosauromorphs.
 Dicynodonts are extremely rare despite being abundantly represented at the Placerias Quarry near St. Johns.
 Fossil invertebrates include freshwater snails and clams.
 The oldest fossil crayfish, Enoploclytia porteri, was also described from the park, although it is not considered a crayfish proper (instead placed in Erymidae).

+New animal species that were first identified from localities within the current park boundaries, some of which remain known only from the park, are listed below.